 Over the years, many people have considered vinyl aesthetically inferior to laminate.
 Vinyl has come a long way when it comes to style choices in recent years, though.
 You can find vinyl flooring that realistically mimics not only the look but also the feel of stone, tile, and even wood floors.

 Vinyl also has a longer lifespan and better overall durability than laminate.
 Although it can last twice as long as laminate, vinyl (especially luxury vinyl) may involve a larger investment upfront.
+Read more on the benefits of vinyl flooring.

 Laminate is a synthetic product that mimics the look of real hardwood.
 Its authentic wood floor appearance makes it a popular choice with homeowners who like the style of hardwood but may not have the budget for it.
 Although some types of laminate have water-resistant properties, these options are not completely waterproof and can be seriously damaged if water sits on them for an extended period of time.